Has Donald Trump Actually Seen ’Gone With The Wind?’

 “By the way, how bad were the Academy Awards this year?
 Did you see it?
 And the winner is… a movie from South Korea.
 What the hell was that all about?
 We got enough problems with South Korea with trade, on top of it they give them the best movie of the year.
 Was it good?
 I don’t know.
 You know I’m looking for like, w– let’s get Gone with the Wind.
 Can we get like Gone with the Wind back, please?
 Sunset Boulevard.
 So many great movies.
 The winner is from South Korea!
 I thought it was best foreign film, right?
 Best foreign movie.
 No, it was the– Did this ever happen before?”

-Trump’s rallies are kind of like a cross between pro wrestling promos and a comedian doing 60 minutes of crowd work.
-In that sense it’s hard not to come away impressed; clearly he’s connecting with his audience.
+Trump’s rallies are kind of like a cross between pro wrestling promos and a comedian doing 60 minutes of crowd work, and in that sense, it’s hard not to come away impressed.
+Clearly he’s connecting with his audience.
 He can somehow do the world’s least relatable commentary on dishwashers and still get thousands of people to participate in a call-and-response bit just by loudly saying the word “toilets!”

 "You don't get any water!" — POTUS transitions from complaining about dishwashers to complaining about sinks, toilets, and showers.
 He then starts bragging about his hair. pic.twitter.com/o4nHUBkGSc